 In 2009, O'Connor guided Virginia to the program's first College World Series berth while capturing the school's third ACC championship and first regional and super regional crowns on the road to Omaha.
 Despite featuring a team with 23 underclassmen, the Cavaliers set 11 team records, including hits (767), runs (507) and strikeouts (593), while posting a 49-15-1 mark.
 Five players earned first-team All-ACC honors, with Hultzen and Parker each gleaning All-America laurels.

-After a strong regular season, Virginia caught fire in the postseason, winning the ACC Baseball Championship with victories over Clemson, North Carolina, Duke and Florida State in consecutive days.
+After a strong regular season, Virginia caught fire in the postseason, winning the ACC Baseball Championship with four wins in as many days.
 UVa then traveled to the NCAA Irvine Regional and impressively topped San Diego State and soon-to-be MLB No. 1 draft pick Stephen Strasburg before shutting down top-ranked UC Irvine twice on its home field to win the regional crown.
 The next week, the Cavaliers rebounded from an opening-game loss to Ole Miss to win the final two contests of the NCAA Oxford Super Regional in front of hostile crowds to take the super regional title and earn a berth in the College World Series at Rosenblatt Stadium.